doangelo98/photos/README.md

 ## Goal

-Initially, I created this website as a project for my portfolio as a web developer.
+At first, I created this website as a project for my portfolio as a web developer.
 It can be used as a template for photographers and artists to showcase their work, but since I enjoy photography as well—especially film—I decided, "You know what?
-I'll use this website myself to show how to use it and share what I'm up to, since I'm not into social media."
+I'll use this website myself to show anyone how to use it and share what I'm up to, since I'm not into social media."

 Since I don't have a film camera yet, I will be using stock images from Unsplash for now.
-However, when I eventually get a film camera, I’ll replace these with photos I personally capture.
+But, when I eventually get one, I’ll replace these with photos I personally capture.

 ## Features